 After the murder of George Floyd in May 2020, Black Lives Matter protests surged around the globe.
 Amid COVID-19, activism on social media flourished.
 On Instagram, use of the ten-image carousel as an informative slideshow akin to a PowerPoint presentation gained significant attention: The New York Times highlighted their “effort to democratize access to information.”
 In this paper, I rhetorically analyze case studies to illustrate how Instagram slideshows facilitated deliberation about participation.
 I argue that these posts reveal a tension in platformed digital activism: as digital templates broaden access to participation, technoliberal ideology constrains activist judgment.Salzano, Matthew.
 2021.
 “Technoliberal participation: Black Lives Matter and Instagram Slideshows.”
 Association of Internet Researchers Selected Papers in Internet Research.

-This project is ongoing as: a pedagogical guide for college educators (co-authored, under review), a chapter for my dissertation, and an online archive of Instagram slideshows.
-The pedagogical guide, which we hope will be available soon, details how to facilitate an assignment where students create an Instagram activist slideshow.
-The chapter looks closely at a media history of slideshows–how did they arrive on Instagram, and what rhetorical features did they bring with them?
-And the archive (currently in Beta testing) hopes to support scholars, educators, and activists who want to browse a collection of slideshows for education, criticism, and/or inspiration.
+This project is ongoing.
+In Communication Teacher, Victoria Ledford and I offer a pedagogical guide to Instagram Activism Slideshows for college educators.
+In a dissertation chapter, I look closely at a media history of slideshows–how did they arrive on Instagram, and what rhetorical features did they bring with them?
+This chapter is connected to a digital archive (currently in Beta testing) that hopes to support scholars, educators, and activists who want to browse a collection of slideshows for education, criticism, and/or inspiration.

 I look forward to sharing more, and please reach out if you’re interested in chatting more about Instagram activism via slideshows.